Archetype runs as a single archetype serve process. The API layer is a FastAPI application over the service layer, and the CLI is a thin HTTP client.

 CLI¶

-The CLI (archetype command) is a thin HTTP client built with Typer.
-It does not import the service layer.
+The CLI (archetype command) is a thin HTTP client.

 archetype serve Starts uvicorn with the FastAPI app